nuthhi/nuth-mods/README.md

 - iris
   - Best shader loader in existence

-- itemScroller★
+- ★itemScroller
   - Amazing mod that makes it way easier to move items around in the inventory

 - kleeSlabs
   - Allows just breaking the top or bottom slab in a double slab

-- lambDynamicLights★
+- ★lambDynamicLights
   - Adds dynamic lights.
 Ex: holding a torch actually gives off light

-- litematica★
+- ★litematica
   - Building mod to creat ghost outlines of your builds for easier building process in survival

-- lithium★ (performance)
+- ★🔔lithium (performance)
   - Great optimization addon for fabric.
 Reduces tons of lag

-- maLiLib★ (library)
+- ★🔔maLiLib (library)

-- miniHUD★
+- ★miniHUD
   - Fantastic mod that adds a little HUD that can display whatever you want it to.
 Also implements some useful renderers.
 Highly customizable

-- modMenu★
+- ★🔔modMenu
   - Adds a mod menu to help organize and configure mods in game

 - NE